FTC2050/data-standard/data_structure_v1.md

 ## Requirements

 - Extendability
-asdas d

 ## Data Structure and Description
 Each

-For where we want anonyminty to be a concern we should use GUID () to help mask the original data
+For where we want anonymity to be a concern we should use GUID () to help mask the original data
 ### jobs

 ```javascript